gsrinivas37/BehavioralCloning/writeup_template.md

 1. I augmented the data with flipping the images so that the model learns to steer to the left and the right.
 2. I used images from all three angles (left, centre and right) and used correction factor of 0.2.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning